Albert Bourla: Career

-In an interview he gave to the BBC in December 2021, Bourla said “there is no doubt in my mind that the benefits, completely, are in favour of” vaccinating five to 11 year old children against Covid-19.
-“Covid in schools is thriving...
-This is disturbing, significantly, the educational system, and there are kids that will have severe symptoms [without our vaccine]".
-Following this interview, the British Medical Ethics Authority determined that Pfizer violated the ethical code by misleading the public, making unsubstantiated claims, and by failing to present information in a factual and balanced way.
+Following an interview with the BBC in December 2021 in which Bourla praised vaccination of children, the British Medical ethics Authority determined that Pfizer violated the ethical code by misleading the public, making unsubstantiated claims, and by failing to present information in a factual and balanced way.

-Board service and memberships
+In 2023, Bourla's total compensation from Pfizer was $21.5 million, representing a CEO-to-median worker pay ratio of 291-to-1.

+Other activities and politics

-Bourla has served on the Health Section Governing board of the Biotechnology Innovation Organization, the largest biotechnology trade association worldwide.
-He joined Pfizer's board of directors in February 2018, and also serves on the board of the Pfizer Foundation.
+Bourla has been on the Health Section Governing board of the Biotechnology Innovation Organization, the largest biotechnology trade association worldwide.
+He joined Pfizer's board of directors in February 2018, and also is on the board of the Pfizer Foundation.
 Bourla is a board member of Catalyst, a global nonprofit organization promoting the advancement of women, the Partnership for New York City, and the Pharmaceutical Research and Manufacturers of America (PhRMA), a trade association representing companies in the pharmaceutical industry in the United States.

+He is a supporter of the Aris Thessaloniki sports club.
+To benefit Greece, he has organized vaccine donations, medical aid for refugees, and given more than $1 million in medicine to help uninsured patients.
+He established the Pfizer Artificial Intelligence Center in his hometown, directed Pfizer's participation in the Thessaloniki International Fair, is close friends with Geoffrey R. Pyatt, the United States ambassador to Greece, and brought Pfizer's leadership team to Greece to meet with Prime Minister of Greece Kyriakos Mitsotakis.